Retrieve and summarize data

 exclude that line from summary results (of particular value when you

 want shares calculated from only reported categories).
-Here we will add
+Here we calculate

 NA